VatthanaB/Anime-Infinite-Scrolling/README.md

-# Anime Infinite Scrolling App
+# Infinite Anime Viewer App

 This is an anime infinite scrolling app developed for showcasing in my portfolio.
 The app utilizes Next.js for the front-end framework, Framer Motion for animations, and leverages the power of infinite scrolling to fetch and display anime data from a dedicated API.